pygame/pygame/docs/reST/ref/camera.rst

       If an image is ready to get, it returns true.
 Otherwise it returns false.
-      Note that some webcams will always return False and will only queue a frame when called with a blocking function like ``get_image()``.
+      Note that some webcams will always return False and will only queue a frame when called with a blocking function like :func:`get_image()`.
+      On Windows (MSMF), and the  OpenCV backends, :func:`query_image()` should be reliable, though.
 This is useful to separate the framerate of the game from that of the camera without having to use threading.
-On Windows, the threading is implemented for you, so :func:`query_image()` should always work as intended.

       .. ## Camera.query_image ##